counternote/counternote/README.md

 ### Spans

 While *tones* let us talk about pitch in an absolute way, *spans* let us talk about pitch in a relative way.
 Musicians train their relative pitch sensibilities more than anything else — the basis of which is interval training.
-A *span* is just the Counternote term for interval.
+A *span* is the Counternote term for interval, among other things.

-For *spans*, we have to introduce the notion of *starts* and *rhymes* — the onset and coda for the linguists our there.
+For *spans*, we have to introduce the notion of *starts* and *rhymes* — the onset and coda for the linguists out there.
 The *start* is the first letter and the *rhyme* is the second letter — the part that rhymes.
 Where *tones* change in their *start* for each note, *spans* change in their *rhyme* while the *start* changes the octave.

 ### Hue Clock